 The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$70,471 which includes a receivable of \$1,358 at September 30, 2023.
-In addition, the Developer has provided funding related to the future issuance of Bonds and other costs, which will be reimbursed once the bonds are issued.
-Developer advances of \$16,620 were provided during the current fiscal year.
-Subsequent to year end, the Developer was reimbursed for these advanced amounts from the proceeds of Series 2024 Bonds.
+In connection with that agreement, Developer contributions to the general fund were \$7,347 which includes a receivable of \$1,123 at September 30, 2024.
+The Developer owns a portion of land within the District; therefore, assessment revenues in the general include the assessments levied on those lots owned by the Developer.